nacho270/docker-k8s-helm-demo/README.md

 By the default, the 'values.yaml' file is used, but a different file can be specified like this: `-f values-dev.yaml`.

 - cd into`k8s`
+- To deploy mongodb: `helm install docker-k8s-helm-mongo-demo database`
-- To deploy the app:`helm install docker-k8s-helm-demo app`
+- To deploy the app: `helm install docker-k8s-helm-demo app`
 - To undeploy the app: `helm uninstall docker-k8s-helm-demo app`
 - To print the entire chart in the terminal: `helm template app`
 - To print the entire chart to a file: `helm template app > the-chart.yaml`